Slippery Elm

 Please only harvest the inner bark in an emergency.
 Slippery elms are under attack by bark-poachers who are stripping the trees to sell the bark illegally.
 If you must harvest the bark, take it from trees that are ten or more years old and only remove a thin vertical strip covering less than 10% of the tree's circumference.
 Taking more than this will kill the tree.

 The seeds appear in the spring and look like little fried eggs to me.
 They have a small, flat, circular seed encased in a flat, papery, circular pod.
-Collect the whole pod then roast them.
+Eat greens one right off the tree.
+Collect the mature pods and then roast them.
 This will make the outer pod crisp and easy to remove by grinding the pods between your hands and winnowing the useless chaff from the nutritious seeds.
 Once collected, the seeds can be ground into a flour or boiled like a porridge.

 Buy my book!
 Outdoor Adventure Guides Foraging covers 70 of North America's tastiest and easy to find wild edibles shown with the same big pictures as here on the Foraging Texas website.